Nyctophilia1102/Nyctophilia1102/README.md

 - 👋 Hi, I’m @Nyctophilia1102
 - 👀 I’m interested in discord
 - 🌱 I’m currently learning C/C++
-- 💞️ I’m looking to collaborate on C/C++
+- 💞️ I’m looking to collaborate on HTML, Css and JS
 - 📫 How to reach me facebook.com/HuyAkiro

 <!---